Our Verdict

 Should You Buy the Diono Cambria 2?

 The Cambria is not a stellar seat and has some obvious and less obvious hiccups we didn't love.
-However, for the price, the crash test results are hard to beat as they are high-ranking in this group and significantly better than average.
+However, for the price, the crash test results are hard to beat as they are better than average in this group.
 While the Camrbia performed slightly above average for comfort, it otherwise is largely average or slightly below.
 We don't think it is the best for everyone, but we do think parents on a budget who don't want to sacrifice safety because of their budget will be happy with this booster.

 What Other Booster Seat Should You Consider?

 If your budget can stretch somewhat, we prefer the Chicco KidFit Zip Air Plus 2-in-1.
-Depending on sales, they could be very similarly priced, but you'll be getting a lot more for your money.
+Depending on sales, they could be similarly priced, but you'll get a lot more for your money.
 Not only does the Air Zip have a slightly higher crash test score but it is also far more comfortable and higher quality that is easier to use.
 We think you can't go wrong with the Air Plus and believe it is a good choice for many families.
+If your budget is bigger and you want the best crash test analysis, the Nuna AACE is our favorite.
+This booster is easy to use, higher quality, and super comfortable.
+While the price is higher, we think it justifies the price and manages to still cost less than other high-ranking competitors.